Ian-Blanshard/MP4-Coffee-Shop/TESTING.md

 #### HTML validation <a name="html-validation"></a>

-My html showed a variety of errors during validation.
+My HTML showed a variety of errors during validation.

 One img element didn't have a alt.